 We attempt to help qualified homebuyers who require financing to obtain loans from mortgage lenders that offer a variety of financing options.
 While our homebuyers may obtain financing from any provider of their choice, we have entered into three joint venture arrangements with established mortgage brokers that in most of our markets allow one of those ventures to primarily act as a preferred mortgage broker to our buyers to help facilitate the sale and closing process as well as generate additional fee income.
 In some markets we also use unaffiliated preferred mortgage lenders.
 We may pay a portion of the closing costs to assist homebuyers with financing.
 Since many customers use long-term mortgage financing to purchase homes, the recent decrease of availability of mortgage loans and tighter underwriting standards have reduced the availability of such loans, although due to the move-up nature of the majority of our homebuyers, we have been less affected by these conditions.
-Additionally, as some homebuyers with a foreclosure or short sale in 2008 and 2009 begin to once again become eligible for mortgage financing, we have experienced an increase in buyers able to qualify for mortgages to assist and facilitate these types of buyers through the financing process, enabling us to capture a portion of this demographic.
+Additionally, as some homebuyers with a foreclosure or short sale in 2008 and 2009 begin to once again become eligible for mortgage financing, we have experienced an increase in buyers able to qualify for mortgages that were unable to do so just a few years ago.
+Our mortgage joint ventures are equipped to assist and facilitate these types of buyers through the financing process, enabling us to capture a portion of this demographic.